Frequently Asked Questions

 Are other accommodations available?

 Requests for any of the services available at all other university commencement ceremonies are available at senior recognition ceremonies.
-Information and instructions are described on the page linked to the Commencement "Accessibility" tab.
-Please note that service requests should be submitted no later than April 14, 2017.
+Information and instructions are described on the "Accessibility" page in the Plan Your Visit portion of the university Commencement page.
+Please note that service requests should be submitted no later than April 20, 2018.

 What should participants and visitors wear?